-- If your student competes with a club team and the club offers recruiting services included in the club fees, take full advantage of this opportunity to help identify schools interested in your student athlete – they are not going to do all the work for you, but can be very helpful in making the right contacts
+- If your student competes with a club team and the club offers recruiting services included in the club fees, take full advantage of this opportunity to help identify schools interested in your student athlete – they are not going to do all the work for you but can be very helpful in making the right connections

 - FREE online recruiting profiles through services like NCSA, CaptainU, SportsRecruits, BeRecruited, etc. – I do not recommend paying for any services offered through these sites, but it can be helpful to have a profile out there with a link to your student’s highlight video in case a coach is searching for potential recruits on these sites

 - College sports camps, recruiting combines, and recruiting showcases – While not absolutely necessary, these are recommended in order for your student to get visibility from schools they are interested in.
 There is a cost involved so it’s best to be selective and attend camps at the schools that your student is most interested in and/or combines and showcases that have the best coach/recruiter attendance.

 - Utilizing a local recruiting expert who knows many college coaches and has seen your student compete – There are some opportunities to hire someone local and reputable to help with your student’s recruiting.
 Make sure this person has a long track record of success, will watch your student compete (multiple times), and will be contacting college coaches to talk up your player as someone to watch (this would be similar to a club’s recruiting coordinator, but someone you are paying extra for).
 There’s a huge difference between this type of contact and paying for a major online recruiting service.
 I’m talking about someone who has a standing reputation in the sport, will get to know your student, and has ongoing relationships with college coaches.